 Without the brain, there would be no language.
 The human brain has a few areas that are specific to language processing and production.
 Adding foods that support brain development can help to improve language development.

 All the nuts like almonds, walnuts, cashew, peanuts and hazelnuts are rich in vitamin E and help in boosting memory.
 They are also antioxidants which protect against cell damage.
 Walnuts are rich in omega 3 fatty acids and are a valuable substance for brain function, memory and thinking abilities.
-This fatty acid also encourages cognitive functions. ( best nuts for protein)
+This fatty acid also encourages cognitive functions. (best nuts for protein)

-Apart from nuts, seeds like flex, chia, melon, sesame and pumpkins also contain powerful antioxidants like vitamin E that protect the brain from free radical damage.
+Apart from nuts, seeds like flax, chia, melon, sesame and pumpkins also contain powerful antioxidants like vitamin E that protect the brain from free radical damage.
 Sunflower seeds impact overall mood and mental processing powers and therefore it is considered a brain boosting snack.
 Pumpkin seeds are high in magnesium, copper, and much higher in zinc than other seeds, which help in increasing concentration and memory.
 One of the easiest to feed brain boosting foods for kids.

 OMEGA 3 FATTY ACIDS: